carbonblack/cbc-syslog/PIP_README.md

     | server_url      | Y       | Server URL      |

 3. Create a `.txt` file for Logs.
-4. Create an empty Back up folder.
+4. Create an empty backup folder.
 The location of this folder will be placed in back_up_dir seen in the Configuration file.
+For more information on the behavior of the backup folder please see the description of back_up_dir in Step 2.
-5. Test the new connector.:

-   Run the following command:
+5. Test the new connector and run the following command:

     ```
     python cb_defense_syslog.py -l [LOG_FILE_LOCATION] -c [CONFIG_FILE_LOCATION]